-Housing providers, employees and others involved in proprietary positions with the facility including, but not limited to, partners, family members, corporations, board members and shareholders shall make every effort to avoid even the appearance of a conflict of interest.
-An appearance exists when a reasonable person would conclude from the circumstances that personal interests compromised a decision or behavior of the involved person.
-Should such a conflict of interest or appearance exist, the facility may be excluded or removed from the THOR Directory.
-Facilities owned or operated by an employee of the State Board of Pardons and Paroles or the Department of Corrections, or a spouse thereof, are ineligible for the THOR Directory and therefore, are ineligible for referrals of probationers, parolees, or inmates who will be released on probation or parole.
-In addition, facility owners, staff and other stakeholders must not claim, verbally or in writing, to have influence on incarceration release decisions or dates.
-E. Ownership/Lease Verification The housing provider must provide verification immediately upon request either that all facility properties are owned or leased.
-All property should comply with local zoning requirements.
-F. Background Checks Housing provider owners and directors are required to have an NCIC/GCIC background check conducted by the State Board of Pardons and Paroles.
-The following standards apply.
-1. No felony or misdemeanor convictions within the past 3 years for alcohol, other drug, or violent offenses.
-2. Not currently under probation or parole supervision.
-3. Applicants with convictions for Board-designated violent offenses must have completed all sentences for a period of 7 years prior to the record check.
+verbally or in writing, to have influence on incarceration release

+F. Ownership/Lease Verification all e housing provider must provide verification immediately upon request either that facility properties are owned or leased.
+All properties must be maintained in mpliance with all local zoning, fire and health requirements G. Ba ckground Checks bac busing provider owners and directors are required to have an NCIC/GCIC ckground check conducted by the State Board of Pardons and Paroles.
+The lowing standards apply.
+1. No felony or misdemeanor convictions within the past 3 years for alcohol, other drug, or violent offenses 2.
+Not currently under probation or parole supervision 3.
+Applicants with convictions for Board-designated violent offenses must have completed all sentences for a period of 7 years prior to the record check.
 These offenses include: Aggravated Assault, Residential Burglary, Cruelty to Children, Homicide by Vehicle while DUI/Habitual Violator, Involuntary Manslaughter, Robbery, Aggravated Assault on a Police Officer, Kidnapping-no ransom, no injury, when not classified as a sex offense, Voluntary Manslaughter, Armed Robbery, Kidnapping-for ransom, or with injury-when not classified as a sex offense, RICO Act, and Hijacking Motor Vehicle.
-4. No conviction for sexual offenses.
-5. Any current arrests without dispositions will place the application in pending status. \square It is highly recommended that housing providers complete background checks on staff members utilizing the previously cited criteria.
+4. No conviction for sexual offenses 5.
+Any current arrests without dispositions will place the application in pending status 6.
+It is highly recommended that housing providers complete background checks on staff members utilizing the previously cited criteria 7.
 Acceptance of an organization's or individual's qualifications to provide housing is solely the discretion of the State Board of Pardons and Paroles.
 Decisions are final and not subject to appeal.
-These Standards supersede any housing provider's guidelines, regulations, contract, or portion(s) thereof, in the event that the latter is inconsistent or in conflict with said Standards.

-G. Suspension and Removal from the THOR Directory

-Sexual relationships, harassment, and buying from or selling to residents must be avoided.
+These Standards supersede any housing provider's guidelines, regulations, contract, or portion(s) thereof, in the event that the latter is inconsistent or in conflict with said Standards Н. Su spension and Removal from the THOR Directory xual relationships, harassment, and buying from or selling to residents must avoided.
 Reports of the above or violations of other standards will result in suspension from the THOR Directory pending an investigation.
 The facility director is notified immediately via certified letter that the facility status has changed from Approved to Suspended.
 While suspended, new referrals will not be made to the facility nor should new supervisees be admitted.
 SBPP staff will work with the facility to address alleged violations.
 When violations are found sanctions will be applied up to and including immediate removal from the THOR Directory.
-Upon suspension or removal all prison, probation and parole staff are notified.
+Upon suspension or removal all prison, probation and parole staff are notified.....